mrbrandsma/master-thesis-populism/README.md

  - BBB              @BoerBurgerB
  - BIJ1             @PolitiekBIJ1

-One dataset contains tweets from the current government (since ) The other dataset contains tweets from the previous government as well (since march 15th 2017)
+One dataset contains tweets from the current government (since march 26th 2021) The other dataset contains tweets from the previous government as well (since march 15th 2017)

 ----CONTACT----